 Consistent hashing solves this problem of different "views."
 We define a view to be the set of caches of which a particular client is aware.
 We assume that while views can be inconsistent, they are substantial: each machine is aware of a constant fraction of the currently operating caches.
 A client uses a consistent hash function to map a object to one of the caches in its view.
 We analyze and construct hash functions with the following consistency properties.
 First, there is a "smoothness" property.
 When a machine is added to or removed from the set of caches, the expected fraction of objects that must be moved to a new cache is the minimum needed to maintain a balanced load across the caches.
 Second, over all the client views, the total number of different caches to which a object is assigned is small.
+We call this property "spread".
+Similarly, over all the client views, the number of distinct objects assigned to a particular cache is small.
 We call this property "load".